“Thin” is often used as a compliment… except for the hair. This word has a very different connotation if you’re a woman with thin hair!

 If you’re an older woman losing density in your hair, a good choice is a short graduated bob.
-The graduated bob is cut in a way that the layering supports your hair above it to create natural lift and volume.
-Styling will be minimal as the cut should really style itself, you’ll need to use a round brush on the top and face-framing to lock in volume.
-Use a settling lotion or volumizing mousse before drying, and use a medium to hard hold hairspray on your dry hair to make the style last.
+The graduated bob is cut so that the layering supports your hair above it to create natural lift and volume.
+Styling will be minimal as the cut should style itself; you’ll need to use a round brush on the top and face-framing to lock in volume.
+Use a settling lotion or volumizing mousse before drying, and use a medium to hold hairspray on your dry hair hard to make the style last.

 The choppy lob haircut is not only adorable but effortlessly chic.
-If you have medium to thick hair, you can ask for subtle layering on the ends.
+You can ask for subtle layering on the ends if you have medium to thick hair.
 When you have flat hair, ask for a more blunt look but with hidden layering.
-If you are wanting to go for a beachy, relaxed look the choppy lob is a great option.
-Rough dry your hair with your hands and finish with a texturizing pomade on the ends.
+If you want to go for a beachy, relaxed look, the choppy lob is a great option.
+Rough-dry your hair with your hands and finish with a texturizing pomade on the ends.

 Consider a shattered short bob if you have fine hair and want the look of thicker and more voluminous hair.
-When choosing a shattered style, don’t be afraid of a little messiness.
+Don’t be afraid of a little messiness when choosing a shattered style.
 The texture is what helps the most with creating movement and volume.
-Try a more piecey look by using wax or pomade to separate the ends.
+Try a more piecey look using wax or pomade to separate the ends.